RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Procrastination shares features wiht addiction.
 When you think of studying you get an unhappy feeling so your mind tries to distract you to feel happy temporarily.
 This affect often snowballs.

-Try to identify your cue's for procrastination.
-Whenever you find yourself procrastinating, try to identify the cue that caused it and create a plan to redirect yourself to being productice.
+Whenever you find yourself procrastinating, try to identify the cues that cause it and create a plan to redirect it into a cue for something productive.

-1. cue
+1. A cue could be in any of the following categories
   - location/surroundings (in your room, look something up on the web, ...)
-  - time of day (as soon as you get home from work/school)
+  - time of day (getting home from work/school)
   - how you feel (horny, tired, etc.)
-  - reactions (getting a text)
+  - reactions (receiving a text)
-2. routine
-  - plan to rewire old habits.
+2. Once you discover a procrastination cue, plan to rewire old habits by doing something productive in response to the cue.
+3. If you succeed at rewiring a procrastination cue, give yourself a reward after you finish the task.
+It can be as simple as a feeling of pride, making it a personal game, or anything you want.
+4. believe you can do it.
 Don't give up if at first you don't succeed.
-3. reward
-  - give yourself a reward if you succeed at rewiring a procrastination cue.
-It can be as simple as a feeling of

 ## Habit (ToDo)

 -----------------------------------------------------------------------------------------------